w3c-ccg/w3c-ccg.github.io/publish_minutes.md

 You can also update the minutes; changes to irc.log will trigger the github action and refresh the html.

 > What it does:
-> - Emails summary to ccg email group
+> - ~Emails summary to ccg email group~ (BROKEN)
 > - Tweets with the w3c_ccg account

+## Step 6: Send the Email (manual workaround)

+Take the contents of the email.log file that was generated and send the email to public-credentials@w3.org